 concerns about moving to puerto rico one year in

-Its hard to believe that, as of this past Thursday, we’ve lived here in Puerto Rico now for a full year!
+It’s hard to believe that, as of this past Thursday, we’ve lived here in Puerto Rico now for a full year!
 This move was a dramatic change of scenery for us, to say the least, so it’s no surprise that we had some concerns and reservations beforehand.
 In this post, I’m going to revisit some of these and see how things actually panned out, a year on.

 Having a couple of young boys, personal safety was a big concern of ours.
 Sensational stories of rampant gunfire and shootings from some of my coworkers had us fearing the worst.
 Just a few months before our move, a concerned friend and triathlete breathlessly told us about a shooting at a triathlon in Puerto Rico.
 Thankfully, after a year here on the west side of the island, we have no exciting, near-death experiences to speak of.
 In fact, I find it reassuring to see women and children feeling safe enough to walk alone along Cam Playa or in downtown Aguada.
 This goes for property crime as well.
 The developer of our condo said they didn’t have a single item stolen from this work site.
 This stands in stark contrast to a work site they had on the other side of the island, where thieves were brazen enough to steal in broad daylight!
 Having said all this, necessary or not, I do find additional peace of mind in that we live on the third floor of a condo where the front door stays locked.

-Our experience is that there are significantly less mosquitos here than back in Texas, although I will say that their “bites” do seem to hurt more and the effects last longer.
+Our experience is that there are significantly fewer mosquitos here than back in Texas, although I will say that their “bites” do seem to hurt more and the effects last longer.
 I’ve already discussed our mosquito control tactics in a prior post so I won’t repeat myself here.

 Tree termites are a new problem for us, but after last year’s experience we were ready for them this year.
 When we noticed a few of them start to swarm at dusk after a big rain, we closed the windows, turned out the lights and just went to bed early.
 The next day, we still found some of the bodyless wings they leave behind on our balcony, so we are planning to spray the interior of our condo just to be safe.